adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 300 $\pm$ 2| 6.32 $\pm$ 2.5|

 ![Q-Factor plot](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Q-Factor1.jpg)
+This plot shows the relation between the optical cavity length and the Q-factor of the optical cavity.
+Theoretically, the Q-factor should increase proportionally to the optical cavity length, but here we see that the experimental Q-factors found are almost constant for varying optical cavity length.
+It should also be noted that the very first point for the Q-factor aligns very well to the expected value.
+We suggest that for the very small cavity length we were only able to get low order modes that isolate the laser and provide less variability in signal.

 How long would a tuning fork need to ring out at 440Hz to have the same quality factor? $$\tau = \frac{Q}{2\pi\nu} = \frac{1.92\times10^7}{2\pi*440\ \mathrm{Hz}} = 1.93 \ \mathrm{Hours}$$
 Clearly, this is unreasonable.
 Typically tuning forks become imperceptibility loud in a matter of seconds, not hours.